 ENGL 250.
 Creative Writing.
-(3) Fiction, poetry, drama, or the personal essay.
-May be repeated for credit when topic changes.
-Prerequisite: RHET 131.
+(3) A course in writing fiction, poetry, drama, or the personal essay.
+Prerequisite: COMP 131.

 ENGL 252.
 Poetry Writing.
 (3) In this course, we will both read and write poetry.
 The class will introduce students to poetry from around the world.
 Students will discover the power and diversity of the written and spoken word.
 They will develop a vocabulary of literary terms and analytical skills to examine published poems as well as to critique their peers’ poetry and their own.
 Writing and revising their original work throughout the semester, students will produce a portfolio of their own poems by the end of the semester.